kyma-project/kyma/docs/03-tutorials/service-management/smgt-01-sc-provisioning.md

 ---
-title: Provisioning and binding flow
+title: Provision and bind a service
 ---

 The diagram shows an overview of interactions between all resources related to the processes of provisioning and binding: